 - Saturdays: 8:30am – 2:00pm

-The current tuition at USC may be found by going to the schedule of classes, selecting the desired enrollment term, and then clicking on the “Information” link at the lower left corner of the screen.
-The total cost of OT 610, a four-unit course, is 4 times the “per unit rate”.
-Additional fees may apply, including visa application fees (for international students only), USC application fee, ID photo fee, student health service and health insurance fees.
-In addition to tuition costs, participants should anticipate additional book and material fees in the range of approximately $500.
+OT 610 is a 4-unit graduate course at USC, and therefore is assessed for tuition fees based on USC’s current tuition policies at the time of enrollment.
+To find the current tuition rate at USC, go to USC’s Schedule of Classes, select the desired enrollment term, and then click on the “Information” link at the lower left corner of the screen.
+The total cost of OT 610 is 4 times the “per unit rate.”
+Additional fees may apply, including visa application fees (for international students only), a USC application fee, a USC photo ID fee, and student health service and health insurance fees.
+In addition to tuition costs, participants should anticipate additional book and material fees of approximately $500.

 For students who are enrolled full-time at USC as part of a degree program, please note that tuition for OT 610 taken during a summer session is not included in fall or spring semester tuition.
 Students who wish to take OT 610 during the summer session must pay a separate fee of 4 units of tuition during the summer session.

-Admission to a particular session of OT 610 may be competitive, since only a small number of participants are admitted at a time.
+Admission to a particular session of OT 610 is competitive, since only a small number of participants are admitted at a time.
 Preference is given to individuals currently or previously enrolled in the USC Occupational Science and Occupational Therapy graduate program and to those whose application materials are complete.